kinjames/30-days-js/day12/README.md

 Regular Expressions
-This contains questions onn regular expressions.
+This contains questions on regular expressions.
+And Answers